 It isn’t that people can’t control their emotions per se, it is that the tool we use to be able to do this is missing.

 As you move through the recovery and rewiring process, you may notice that periods of doing well suddenly seem to ‘end and flatten out for a while, or that you feel as though you are going backwards.

 The first experience where doing well seems to come to a halt is about reaching a transitional peak.
 This change is often determined by environment – life around you – how much you are focused on self-care, and how much input or support you are receiving.

 Then, as time goes on, it can seem there are no further improvements, but at the same time, nothing seems to be deteriorating either.
 Called reaching a ‘plateau,’ this experience is often caused when someone has reached a saturation point in their learning.

 Effectively, the brain has reached the maximum processing load and needs time to file the new learning before it can take on more information.

 Neither of these states is ever permanent – they are transitional and a natural part of the explainable journey.

 The other thing that can happen is experiencing the ‘fall’ or a regression.
 This feeling of going backwards is also explainable.

-There is also the authentic reality that no matter what comes, people remain focused on their recovery.
-People fight on and bounce back and find that the only way forward is to deal with whatever is showing up.
-What they may not attribute to the changes experienced are things like stress or nutritional changes – both of which can quite rapidly alter how well people are doing.
+What we may not attribute to the changes experienced are things like stress, sleep quality, or nutritional changes – all of which can quite rapidly alter how well you are doing.